 The following development standards regulate new site and building development by establishing standards for intensity, building height, open space, and other elements.
 They have been developed to accommodate the mix of commercial, office, and residential uses anticipated.
 The standards are intended to encourage the development of medium density housing as well as daily retail and service commercial uses to serve the needs of the West Carson community.
 Development standards include street-based frontage standards regulating building frontages along existing and new streets to form adequate and pedestrian-friendly building faces.
-The following development standards apply in conjunction with Section 3.6, Urban Design Standards, below.
+The following development standards, below.

-Table 3.19 Site Configuration Regulations: MU1 Zone
+Table 3.19 Site Configuration Regulations: MU1Zone